Did you know that two-thirds of approximately 300 electrocutions that happen each year could be avoided if a GFCI device was properly installed?

 By detecting and interrupting ground faults, the GFCI is designed to guard people and pets from severe and sometimes fatal electrical shock.
 For example, if a hair dryer (blow dryer) that is accidentally knocked off of a bathroom counter and into a bathtub filled with water, the GFCI will stop the flow of electricity within milliseconds of the hair dryer hitting the surface of the water.
 If someone was in the bathtub, a painful shock may still be felt but the GFCI will prevent electrocution or serious injury.

 So, you are probably asking yourself, "How does a Ground Fault Circuit Interrupter Work?"
 The answer is actually quite simply and can be found below.

 The GFCI continually measures electricity flowing within a circuit to detect any loss of current.
 If the current passing through the circuit fluctuates even a small amount from that returning, the GFCI instantly switches the power off of the affected circuit.
 The GFCI interrupts power within milliseconds to prevent a lethal dose of electricity.

 Here is a second example of a GFCI at work.
 Your toaster is old and has a loose bare wire inside touching the outer metal housing.
 If the toaster is plugged in, the housing is charged with electricity.
-You are cleaning the kitchen and moving counter top items around.
-When you touch the toaster housing with one hand while the other hand is touching a grounded metal object, like a kitchen faucet, you will receive a life threatening shock!
-If the toaster was plugged into a GFCI protected outlet, the power would have been turned off before a fatal shock was delivered through your body.
+You are cleaning the kitchen and moving countertop items around.
+When you touch the toaster housing with one hand while the other hand is touching a grounded metal object, like a kitchen faucet, you will receive a life-threatening shock.
+If the toaster were plugged into a GFCI protected outlet, the power would have been turned off before a fatal shock was delivered through your body.

 There are many types of GFCI's.
 Below we have provided a summary of each one.